 Students interested in coastal and oceanographic research may apply for fellowships through Bowdoin's Office of Student Fellowships and Research.

 Coastal Studies Research Fellowships

-For more information on fellowship applications and deadlines (applications are available mid-January and due in early February), visit the Student Fellowships and Research website.
-Students should also contact potential faculty advisors early in the application process.
+For more information on fellowship applications and deadlines (applications are available mid-January and due in early February), visit Student Fellowships and Research.
+Students should contact potential faculty advisors early in the application process.

 At the conclusion of the fall semester, it is a tradition for the Bowdoin Marine Science Semester students to present their independent research projects at the Schiller Coastal Studies Center.
 To a gathered group of scientists and students, they explain how they designed their experiments and what they discovered.
 The ten participants in the program this year pursued a range of inquiries, from how climate change might be changing snails’ eating habits to how much microplastic is being eaten by zooplankton.